learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 $\text{F1-Score} = 2\ \frac{Precision\ x\ Recall}{Precision + Recall}$

 At times, it may be superior to tune a classification algorithm to optimize against precision or recall rather than overall accuracy.
 For example, imagine the scenario of predicting whether or not a patient is at risk for cancer and should be brought in for additional testing.
-In cases such as this, we often may want to cast a slightly wider net, and it is preferable to optimize for recall, the number of cancer positive cases, then it is to optimize precision, the percentage of our predicted cancer-risk patients who are indeed positive.
+In cases such as this, we often may want to cast a slightly wider net, and it is preferable to optimize for recall, the number of cancer positive cases, than it is to optimize precision, the percentage of our predicted cancer-risk patients who are indeed positive.

 ## 1. Split the data into train and test sets